FAQ’s for PAU Undergraduate Programmes

-Yes, we have voluntary and compulsory internship.
-Besides the compulsory internship that students do during the long vacationafter their third year, we endeavour to provide internships opportunities for all students who wish to do them, from the first year.
+Yes, we have voluntary and compulsory internships.
+Besides the compulsory internship that students do during the long vacation after their third year, we endeavour to provide internship opportunities for all students who wish to do them, from the first year.

 Yes.
 All programmes have two entrepreneurship courses.

-All our undergraduate programmes are full time.
-There is however limited opportunity to work and study within the University in the University’s work/study programme.
+All our undergraduate programmes are full-time.
+There are limited opportunities for students to work and study under the University’s work/study programme.

 Yes.
 There is Internet on campus.